Abibubble/lucky-irishman/assets/docs/testing.md

 The following steps were completed on each browser and device to ensure functionality and responsive design.

 ## Body
-* Click 'Let's Start Drinking' button on home page to go to instructions page.
+* Click the 'Let's Start Drinking' button on the home page to go to the instructions page.
-* Click 'Agree and Continue' button on instructions page to go to card page.
+* Click the 'Agree and Continue' button on the instructions page to go to the card page.
-* Click 'back' button on instructions page to return to home page.
+* Click the 'back' button on the instructions page to return to the home page.
-* Click 'back' button on card page to return to instructions page.
+* Click the 'back' button on the card page to return to the instructions page.

 ## Cards
 * Click on the start overlay to start the game.